GiacomoCrevani/CESP_MSc_thesis/README.md

 	* Case A - This case formulates the demand of the 21 IGAs only ([1],[3],[4],[5],[6],[7])
 	* Case B - As Case A with additional 80 low income households and 20 high income ones 	(appliances referred to Tier 1 and Tier 4 of [2])
 	* Case C - As Case B with the additional installation of air conditioning units of three sizes depending on the user [8]
+* **MicroGridsPy_CESP_Thesis** contains the files as in https://github.com/SESAM-Polimi/MicroGridsPy-SESAM/tree/MYCE/Code with the demands for the three cases, the renewable energy sources available and the parameters described in the Case Study.
+The standard input is referred to Case A.